dbamman/anlp19/data/README.md

 ## trump_tweets.json

-A dump of tweets by @realdonaldtrump from http://www.trumptwitterarchive.com/archive, downloaded 1/19/19.
+A dump of tweets by @realdonaldtrump (Donald Trump) from http://www.trumptwitterarchive.com/archive, downloaded 1/19/19.
 [Note this class only uses Twitter data from verified public figures.]

 ## aoc_tweets.json

-A dump of tweets by @AOC, downloaded 1/24/19.
+A dump of tweets by @AOC (Alexandria Ocasio-Cortez), downloaded 1/24/19.
 [Note this class only uses Twitter data from verified public figures.]

 ## AFINN-111.txt